 Content cannibalization, however, involves the strategic management of content across a site to ensure each page has a distinct focus and keyword targeting strategy.
 Resolving content cannibalization typically requires analyzing and optimizing content strategy, often involving actions such as merging pages, redefining keyword targets, consolidating content, or implementing 301 redirects.

-Although it falls more within the realm of content strategy and on-page SEO, addressing content cannibalization is crucial for overall SEO health.
+Although it falls more within the realm of content strategy and on-page seo, addressing content cannibalization is crucial for overall seo health.
 It ensures that each piece of content has maximum visibility, prevents keyword competition internally, and helps search engines direct users to the most relevant page.